List of Emmerdale characters introduced in 2009: Sally Spode

 After stalking Ashley and Laurel in the village for a few weeks, kidnapping Edna's dog, Tootsie, and Angelica King and denting Diane Sugden's (Elizabeth Estensen) car when Doug was driving it.
 Later, in the church, she overheard Ashley and Laurel discussing her going away for a night, so she tricked Ashley into believing her sob-story but drugged Ashley and got him into bed.
 Ashley tells Laurel what Sally had done and they reported Sally to the police.
 The next day, Viv Hope (Deena Payne) tells Laurel that she saw Sally outside the cash and carry, going into a flat.
 Laurel immediately went there and confronts Sally.
 Sally has put up pictures of Ashley on the wall.
 Sally insists that Ashley loves her, not Laurel.
 She also tells her that she is pregnant with Ashley's child and that she was the one who started the church fire in which Laurel was almost killed.
 A fight then ensues, resulting in Laurel holding Sally over the balcony, telling her she is going to push her off.
 As Ashley, Doug, and the police then arrive, Laurel then tells Sally that it would make her as bad as she was if she pushed her off, so drags Sally back over the balcony.
 Ashley and Doug are relieved that Laurel is alright, while Sally is arrested.
 It is later revealed by Ashley that Sally was sectioned and declared mentally ill.

-Vincent Spode

-Vincent Spode is an old colleague and rival of Ashley Thomas (John Middleton), who made his first appearance in August 2009, along with his wife Sally Spode (Siân Reeves), having recently returned from conservation work in Mozambique.
-Vincent and Sally's marriage was later shown to be strained.
-Vincent had a short temper and lost it with Laurel Thomas (Charlotte Bellamy) at a dinner party.
-Sally soon went to Ashley and Laurel's, revealing that she had left Vincent.
-Shortly afterwards, Vincent arrived and confronted them, accidentally hitting Ashley.
-It is later revealed that Vincent has gone to a retreat in Wiltshire.